 Online legal protection

+It's important to know how the law protects you when you go about your daily life online.
 For many people, the internet is an integral part of their daily lives.
 They conduct business, do their shopping, carry out banking and other financial activities, participate in educational activities and socialise online.
 In most circumstances, the internet is a safe and effective tool.
 It is, however, sensible to be aware of the risks that the online world poses, and to take some basic precautions to protect against them.

-Privacy and the protection of personal data
+Privacy and the protection of personal data online

 Identity thieves have devised various means of collecting personal information over the internet, which may include tricking people into providing personal information or hacking or otherwise intercepting internet communications to extract such information.

 Your best protection against these threats are (i) a good software package, protecting your computer from intrusions and protecting you from phishing and similar activities; and (ii) thinking twice before entering personal data online or emailing it to someone.

 Under the Data Protection Act, anyone collecting your personal information is required to tell you of the purpose for which your information will be used and to use it only for that purpose.
 You have the right to request that any organisation that holds your personal data reveal to you what information of yours it holds (although they may charge you a reasonable fee for doing so).
 If an organisation fails to comply with your request, you can report the organisation to the Information Commissioner's Office.

 There are commercial organisations that will, for a fee, monitor the use of your information, let you know of threats they identify and provide you with some level of insurance cover for identity theft.

 A good security software package will protect your computer from most threats, such as viruses or programs designed to extract data from your computer.
 Frequently, such software will also enable you to evaluate the security of websites such as online shopping sites before you enter credit card information and other personal data.

 Protecting your reputation